 What Exactly Does Owner’s Title Insurance Protect You Against?

-Potential claims against your home’s title could date back to before your purchase of the property.
+Potential claims against your home’s title could date back to before you purchased the property.
 And if you don’t have title insurance, you’re out of luck.

 So that prompts the question: What are the kinds of claims that could arise?